Mount St. Mary’s Mountaineers play in NEC Tournament against the Saint Francis (BKN) Terriers | Federal News Network

 BOTTOM LINE: The Mount St. Mary’s Mountaineers play in the NEC Tournament against the Saint Francis (BKN) Terriers.

-The Mountaineers are 7-5 in home games.
-Mount St. Mary’s is sixth in the NEC with 12.5 assists per game led by Jalen Benjamin averaging 4.1.
+The Mountaineers have gone 7-5 in home games.
+Mount St. Mary’s is 8-9 in games decided by 10 or more points.

-The Terriers have gone 7-11 against NEC opponents.
-Saint Francis (BKN) has a 6-12 record in games decided by at least 10 points.
+The Terriers are 7-11 in NEC play.
+Saint Francis (BKN) has a 1-1 record in games decided by 3 points or fewer.

-The teams meet for the third time this season.
-Saint Francis (BKN) won 64-55 in the last matchup on Feb.
-18. Rob Higgins led Saint Francis (BKN) with 27 points, and Mezie Offurum led Mount St. Mary’s with 17 points.
+The teams square off for the third time this season.
+Saint Francis (BKN) won the last meeting 64-55 on Feb.
+18. Rob Higgins scored 27 to help lead Saint Francis (BKN) to the victory, and Mezie Offurum scored 17 points for Mount St. Mary’s.

-TOP PERFORMERS: Benjamin is averaging 13.1 points and 4.1 assists for the Mountaineers.
+TOP PERFORMERS: Jalen Benjamin is shooting 39.7% and averaging 13.1 points for the Mountaineers.
 Offurum is averaging 9.6 points over the last 10 games for Mount St. Mary’s.

 Michael Cubbage is scoring 13.6 points per game and averaging 5.7 rebounds for the Terriers.
 Larry Moreno is averaging 1.7 made 3-pointers over the last 10 games for Saint Francis (BKN).